 The concept behind apprenticeship hasn't changed all that much, but the types of industries successfully using apprenticeship to develop and build their workforce has changed drastically.

-April, 2019: Nevada's Apprenticeship Project currently has 569 apprentices with 20 participating employers.
-Opportunities are now available in a variety of industries including Advanced Manufacturing, Healthcare, and Hospitality.
+Nevada's Apprenticeship Project has served more than 700 apprentices with over 20 participating employers.
+Opportunities are now available in a variety of industries including Advanced Manufacturing, Healthcare and Social Support, Transportation and others.

 Apprenticeships offer a way out of low paying, dead-end jobs and put you on a path to high-wage careers and financial success.
 Don't wait to start.
 Contact Nevada's Apprenticeship Project today.